serokell/hse-haskell-course-src/README.md

 9. Monad transformers.
 10. Concurrent and parallel Haskell: introduction to the GHC.Conc and Control.Concurrent modules.
 11. Concurrent and parallel Haskell: async library.

+### Guidelines

+We strictly recommend you to follow the Haskell style guideline described in the [following link](https://github.com/serokell/style/blob/master/haskell.md) in order to make a code in your homework much more readable.